Xe/christine.website/static/resume/min/resume.md

 `Go`, `Docker`, `docker-compose`, `devops`, `PostgreSQL`
 > [Backplane](https://backplane.io) is an innovative reverse reverse proxy that
 > helps administrators and startups simplify their web application routing.
+>
+> #### Highlights
+>
+> - Performance monitoring of production servers
+> - Continuous deployment and development in Go
+> - Learning a lot about HTTP/2 and load balancing

 ---
 #### IMVU - Site Reliability Engineer &emsp; <small>*2015 - 2016*</small>